UBC-CIC/Student-Connect-App/docs/AuthenticationArchitecture.md

 The diagram below was taken from the [**Developer Guide of AWS Cognito service**](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-saml-idp-authentication.html)
 ![Data Aggregation Workflow](./SamlFlow.png)
-Through a hostedUI provided by Cognito, the app can handle all the sign-in,sign-out requests and as well as getting all the attributes associated to the user from the external idp
+Through a hostedUI provided by Cognito, the app can handle all the sign-in and sign-out requests, as well as getting all the attributes associated to the user from the external idp.

 <hr>
 The following is a reference guide to implement a Cognito integration with a SAML Identity provider for this example we used a OneLogin Developer Account.